bumble-tech/appyx/documentation/navmodel/index.md

 `NavModel` capabilities differ from implementation to implementation, however, typically:

-1. They store information on the states all children
+1. They store information on the states of all children
 2. They behave like a state machine
 3. They offer some public API to trigger changing the state of children